CarlGao4/Muse-Sounds/status.md

 #### Violins 1

-- `SFZ\Violins 1 - Fall.sfz` I know that this file could be activated (As I've activated `SFZ\Violins 1 - Sustain Falls.sfz` by opening another mscz file), but I haven't successfully activated these two files by adding "Fall" symbol myself.
+- `SFZ\Violins 1 - Fall.sfz`: According to the metadata file, `SFZ\Violins 1 - Sustain Fall.sfz` should only be activated `ForDuration="|4"`, which I guess means that the note should have a duration equals to or less than 4 16th notes.
+But all notes added "Fall" symbol will activate `SFZ\Violins 1 - Sustain Fall.sfz` instead of `SFZ\Violins 1 - Fall.sfz` even if the note has a duration more than 4 16th notes.